 Lights are everywhere, and papers, ribbons and objects that glitter, sparkle and reflect are easily available.

-Give students plenty of hands on experiences by collecting or borrowing flashlights, led lights, a plastic lightbox, prisms and transparent plastic objects.
+Give students plenty of hands on experiences by collecting or borrowing flashlights, LED lights, a lightbox (plastic, not glass), prisms and transparent plastic objects.
 These will permit them to have lots of hands on experiences to learn about transparency, reflections and shadows.

 Also teach about sources of light, that light is all around us and it comes in many forms.
 Use non-fiction books to simplify science concepts for young children.

 - Brainstorm with the kids to see how many light sources your students can think of.
 They may say: the sun, the moon, the stars, flashlights, light bulbs, fire, fireflies, rainbows, matches, fireworks, lamps, and lasers.